 Although the best solution is not to grant veto rights, certain investors (mainly VCs) will insist on them.

-Conclusion.
-Today, we are in a “founders market” – most investors (including major VCs) are looking for early stage startups in order to have a foot in the door in the “next best big thing”.
+Today, we are in a “founders market”.
+Most investors are looking for early stage startups in order to have a foot in the door in the “next best big thing”.
 The desire to invest in a strong team with a disrupting idea is strong – try to leverage it!

-The issues above are only a small part of the provisions that will be discussed during investment negotiations, however they can have a dramatic impact on the future of your company, and should not be taken lightly.
+The issues above are only a small part of the provisions you should examine during investment negotiations.
+However, they can have a dramatic impact on the future of your company, so do not take them lightly.